RianneAr/ULS_fast/README.md

 ## ULS23 Baseline Model Container
-This folder contains the code to build a GrandChallenge algorithm out of our baseline model.
-It can be used as a starting point for building your own algorithm container.
+This folder contains the code to build a GrandChallenge algorithm out of the faster version of the ULS baseline model.
-The algorithm can also be run on GC via this link: https://grand-challenge.org/algorithms/universal-lesion-segmentation-uls23-baseline/.

 - `/architecture/extensions/nnunetv2` contains the extensions to the nnUNetv2 framework that should be merged with your local install.
 - `/architecture/nnUNet_results/` should contain the baseline (or your own) nnUNet model weights and plans file.